If you’ve freelanced worked for any amount of time, you know that almost everyone wants their project done asap.

 - Charge too much and you’ll scare your clients off to someone cheaper

-(Not much different than “normal” pricing, is it?)
+(Not much different than “normal” pricing, is it?
+Join the struggle bus.)

 However, for high-dollar projects, you might consider bringing your rush percentage fee down a bit to keep the price more manageable for your client.

-As if figuring out the pricing isn’t sticky enough!
+As if figuring out your pricing isn’t sticky enough!
 Does the price change with the client relationship?
+What if it’s a first-time client?
+Or a good, long-term client?
+Or just a difficult client you don’t care for?

 - Difficult clients always pay the maximum, whatever your maximum is.